mobizt/ESP32-Mail-Client/README.md

 Available message from search result (limited by `imapData.setSearchLimit`) via `imapData.availableMessages`.

-When fetch specific message via `imapData.setFechUID`,  availability of attachment file can be determined via `imapData.getAttachmentCount` for that message which will be automatically download by setting `imapData.setDownloadAttachment(true)` prior to `MailClient.readMail`.
+When fetch specific message via `imapData.setFetchUID`,  availability of attachment file can be determined via `imapData.getAttachmentCount` for that message which will be automatically download by setting `imapData.setDownloadAttachment(true)` prior to `MailClient.readMail`.